-The Anisotropy Team (A-Team) is focused on modeling, inversion, and imaging of seismic reflection and borehole data from anisotropic media.
+The Anisotropy Team (A-Team), under the direction of Dr. Ilya Tsvankin, is focused on modeling, inversion, and imaging of seismic reflection and borehole data from anisotropic media.
 The group also works on seismic fracture characterization and collaborates with the Reservoir Characterization Project (RCP) at Mines on time-lapse monitoring of unconventional reservoirs using multicomponent data.
 A growing part of the A-Team research portfolio is full-waveform inversion (FWI) for realistic subsurface models with transversely isotropic (TI) and orthorhombic symmetry.

 The Problems We Solve

 How can we obtain high-resolution seismic images of a fractured formation?